Allen M. Spivack uses steel and found materials to create

 by Rabbi Lawrence Kushner

-(see the art pieces inspired by the poem 'Jigsaw' in the Art Gallery tab under "Themed Art")
+(puzzle piece sculptures inspired by this poem-go to Art Gallery tab under "Themed Art")

 Each lifetime is the pieces of a jigsaw puzzle.